srs-1/srs-1/README.md

 ### Hi there 👋, my name is Swethaa
 I am an incoming MS EE student at Columbia University.
-Previously, I worked in Target Corporation for 2+ years where I focused on improving the retail experience through technology.
+Previously, I worked in Target Corporation for nearly 3 years where I focused on improving the retail experience through technology.

-Skills:  REACT/JS/ PYTHON/ JAVA/MATLAB/C/SQL
+Skills:  REACT/JS/ PYTHON/JAVA/MATLAB/C/SQL